 Mummy, can you please come to school with me?
 There is so much I don’t know.
 Like where the toilets are and what do I do if I need to go in the middle of class?
 Oh, and what happens if I have an accident and wet my pants?
 I won’t have anyone to help me – or will I?
 These are some of the things I need you to explain to me before I start.

 I really just want you to come with me though.
 I think it would be so much fun if you could!
 I wouldn’t be worried about anything then and I would have all my new friends to play with.

-But I know you’ve said, “school isn’t for mummies”.
+But I know you’ve said, “school isn’t for Mummies”.
 So Mummy, if you can’t stay there with me, can you please answer all of my questions about it?
-Even the silly ones and the ones I can’t think of myself.
-The more we talk about it, the better I will feel.
+Even the silly ones and the ones I can’t think of myself right now.

 Can we go to school now?